MarinaMuttik/Miscellaneous/README.md

 NB: Requires gem 'csv' to record to the file.

+### Fitzdare's Shop

+A challenge to create a convenience store ruby application, containing items, codes, and prices along with a checkout system to calculate totals and apply discounts.

+The full specification is contained in the folder.

 ### contacts and pstoretest

 Small programs designed to test pstore functionality.
 Contacts will display a menu when run and allow contacts to be added, listed, birthdays retrieved, and to exit. pstoretest simply tests the functionality and displays the info put into the file.